huggingface/lerobot/lerobot/common/datasets/_video_benchmark/README.md

 ## Variables

 **Image content**
-We don't expect the same optimal settings for a dataset of images from a simulation, or from real-world in an appartment, or in a factory, or outdoor, etc. Hence, we run this bechmark on two datasets: `pusht` (simulation) and `umi` (real-world outdoor).
+We don't expect the same optimal settings for a dataset of images from a simulation, or from real-world in an appartment, or in a factory, or outdoor, etc. Hence, we run this benchmark on two datasets: `pusht` (simulation) and `umi` (real-world outdoor).

 **Requested timestamps**
-In this benchmark, we focus on the loading time of random access, so we are not interested about sequentially loading all frames of a video like in a movie.
+In this benchmark, we focus on the loading time of random access, so we are not interested in sequentially loading all frames of a video like in a movie.
 However, the number of consecutive timestamps requested and their spacing can greatly affect the `load_time_factor`.
 In fact, it is expected to get faster loading time by decoding a large number of consecutive frames from a video, than to load the same data from individual images.
 To reflect our robotics use case, we consider a few settings:
 - `single_frame`: 1 frame,
 - `2_frames`: 2 consecutive frames (e.g. `[t, t + 1 / fps]`),
 - `2_frames_4_space`: 2 consecutive frames with 4 frames of spacing (e.g `[t, t + 4 / fps]`),

 **Data augmentations**
-We might revisit this benchmark and find better settings if we train our policies with various data augmentations to make them more robusts (e.g. robust to color changes, compression, etc.).
+We might revisit this benchmark and find better settings if we train our policies with various data augmentations to make them more robust (e.g. robust to color changes, compression, etc.).

 ## Results